Srish Chandra Nandy

+life

 He was youngest son of Sir Maharaja Manindra Chandra Nandy and Maharani Kashishwari.
 His 2 elder brothers, Mahim Chandra and Kirti Chandra, died at a young age.
 He had four sisters.

 He was elected as an independent candidate in the 1936 Bengal elections and then served as a minister in Government of Bengal in charge of Irrigation, Communications and Works for the years 1936–1941 in the Cabinet of Aq Fazlul Huq cabinet.
 In 1924, he became a member of Bengal Legislative Council.
 He was initially associated with Hindu Mahasabha but later joined Congress.

 He was the author of books - Bengal Rivers and Our Economic Welfare, Flood and Its Remedy, Monopathy (a pathological study of mind) - a comic drama, Dasyu Duhita (Robber's daughter) - a five act drama.

 The Maharaja Manindra Chandra College stands as a memorial, founded by him in memory of his father.

 Later, he founded and funded another institution, which is now known as Maharaja Srish Chandra College.